-But when ESPN asked Regina who started the tradition, they said, you guessed it, the Kamloops Rangers.
+But when ESPN asked Regina who started the tradition, they said, you guessed it, the Kamloops Blazers.

 It’s also become a tradition for the Hershey Bears of the American Hockey League, a fitting team name for the event.
-They hold the toss annually, and recently set the record for bears collected in the event, with a whopping total of 34,798.
-That’s over three bears for every seat in the Giant Center, where the Bears play their home games.
+They hold the toss annually, and recently shattered their own record for bears collected in the event, with fans throwing 45,650 stuffed animals onto the ice.
+That’s over four bears for every seat in the Giant Center, where the Bears play their home games.

-The Bears were breaking a record previously set by the Hitmen in 2015, when almost 29,000 stuffed animals rained onto the ice in the Scotiabank Saddledome, the home rink of the Hitmen and the Calgary Flames.
-The records are a playful competition, but that’s all for the better, as it’s the community who reaps the benefit of these events.
+The Bears were breaking their own record from 2018, which in turn broke a record previously set by the Hitmen in 2015, when almost 29,000 stuffed animals rained onto the ice in the Scotiabank Saddledome, the home rink of the Hitmen and the Calgary Flames.
+The records are a playful competition, but that’s all for the better, as it’s the community that reaps the benefit of these events.

 Bears for a Cause